-One difficulty is that I edit text fairly often and may forget that an old string is also in a PLS file and that the PLS file also needs editing.
-I suppose I could surround it in the HTML page with a span element that would do nothing to the HTML but would remind me that an edit to that string would require a PLS review.
+One difficulty is that I edit text fairly often and may forget that an old string is also in the *.pls file and that the *.pls file also needs editing.
+If I edit the HTML file but forgot to conform the *.pls file, the result will be a failure to match and my *.pls instruction will be ignored by the user’s software.
+I suppose I could surround it in the HTML page with a span element or a comment that would do nothing to the rendering but would remind me that an edit to that string would require a *.pls review.

 For large websites or where you control only part of a website, or where a *.pls file is getting too unwieldy, a probable solution may be to do this system for each directory.
 The HTML link would link to the *.pls file in a specific directory and the *.pls file would be placed in accordance with that link.
 That should work; but I haven’t tested it.
 Since a website is often hosted (served to the public) from a server where many sites share space and each site has its own directories (folders), using PLS on a per-directory basis would almost certainly succeed and might make your work easier.

 Even with the site-wide system, now I have a place to add site-specific rules wherever I need clarity.